 My car is laid up – will it still be covered if I can’t get it out to get an MOT?

 My car is on the road but due an MOT soon.
-What if my garage is not open?
+What are the MOT rules?

-From Monday 30th March, drivers have been granted a 6 month reprieve on the requirement to MOT cars, motorcycles and light vans.
-MOTs for lorries, buses and trailers have already been suspended for up to 3 months.
-The government says all vehicles must be maintained and kept roadworthy.
+From Monday 30th March, drivers had been granted a 6 month reprieve on the requirement to MOT cars, motorcycles and light vans.
+This scheme will now finish at the end of July, as restrictions are lifted.